 Abarim Publications' online Biblical Hebrew Dictionary

-The root-verb זנה (zanah) means to commit fornication or to be a harlot, and this only for women (or groups of people, which are also feminine).
+The verb זנה (zanah) means to commit fornication or to be a harlot, and this only for women (or groups of people, which are also feminine).
 With barely bridled enthusiasm HAW Theological Wordbook of the Old Testament decrees that the basic idea of this verb is "to commit illicit intercourse," and adds with some emphasis a "literal" meaning of "illicit heterosexual intercourse".
-Here at Abarim Publications, however, we doubt that our verb's base is sexual (let alone literally emphasizes heterosexuality).
+Here at Abarim Publications, however, we doubt that our verb's base is sexual (let alone that it literally emphasizes heterosexuality).

 To us it seems that the basic meaning of our verb is to shift allegiance out of perceived need for sustenance.
 On a personal level this would indeed describe a woman who entertains multiple sexual partners, whether she is married and unfaithful (Hosea 3:3), widowed and destitute (Genesis 38:15, Amos 7:17), adolescent and premaritally active (Leviticus 21:9, Deuteronomy 22:21), or a professional prostitute (Joshua 2:1, Judges 11:1).
 On a political level, this would describe shifting alliances between nations (Jeremiah 3:1, Ezekiel 16:28, Isaiah 23:17).
 And on a theological level it would describe a shifting adherence to various theological expressions (Exodus 34:15, Deuteronomy 31:16, Judges 2:17), paranormal activities (Leviticus 20:6), or even one's own roving eyes (Numbers 15:39).

 Only women are described as harlots or committing harlotry, and this has nothing to do with a presumed male impunity.
-Harlotry was either the result of weakness of character, or else dire economic straights.
+Harlotry was either the result of weakness of character, or else dire economic straits.
 It may take a moment of reflection, but it should be noted that in the New Testament, the male equivalent of being a harlot was being a tax collector (Matthew 21:31-32).

 Another verb that describes sexual vice is נאף (na'ap), meaning to commit adultery by either males or females but mostly applied to men, and which was prohibited by means of one of the Ten Commandments.
 In the Bible, harlotry is looked down upon, but oddly enough rarely if ever prohibited, and sometimes even acknowledged as a reasonable means to survival (although harlotry for purely recreational reasons was punishable by death, irrespective of the woman's marital status; Leviticus 21:9, Genesis 38:24, also see 1 Corinthians 6:13-18).